8 Best Renters Insurance Companies in Texas of 2026

-According to PropertyNest research, the average cost of basic renters insurance in Texas is $22.97 a month, or $275.64 per year.
+According to PropertyNest research, the average cost of basic renters insurance in Texas is $22.97 monthly or $275.64 per year.

 The Best Renters Insurance in Texas